AnonymousAcid7787/a-unity-project/README.md

 <details open>

 <summary>Current features</summary>
-  If a feature is on the list, but doesn't have a checked box, it is a work in progress.
+  If a feature is on the list, but doesn't have a checked box, it is a work in progress/to-do.

   - [x] Sprite rendering
+  - [x] Player Movement
-  - [ ] 3D skinned mesh rendering
+  - [ ] Gravity + player jumping

 </details>